 I believe in affordable housing, but only when people have the responsibility to maintain those properties.
-I also believe adequate infrastructure has to be considered, given resource shortages such as roads and water are such an important factor
+I also believe adequate infrastructure has to be considered, given resource shortages such as roads and water are such an important facto people are willing to provide It is very OVERPRICED here now, but was once affordable.